How Long Is Breastmilk Good In The Fridge?

 The longevity of breastmilk in the fridge is influenced by several factors:

-• Temperature: The refrigerator's temperature setting plays a crucial role in how long breastmilk can be safely stored.
-The ideal fridge temperature for storing breastmilk is at or below 40°F (4°C).
+• Temperature: The ideal fridge temperature for storing breastmilk is at or below 40°F (4°C).
 You can explore the best options for your home, whether it's a bar fridge, outdoor freezer, or an 80/20 fridge freezer, to ensure your breastmilk is stored at the correct temperature.

 • Freshness: The fresher the breastmilk when it goes into the fridge, the longer it will retain its quality.
-It's recommended to refrigerate breastmilk as soon as possible after expressing.
+Refrigerate breastmilk as soon as possible after expressing.

-• Storage Container: The container you choose to store the breastmilk can also affect its shelf life.
-Using clean, food-grade containers with secure lids is essential.
-For more on proper containers, see our article on refrigerator with screen which can help monitor your storage conditions.
+• Storage Container: Using clean, food-grade containers with secure lids is essential.
+See our article on refrigerator with screen, which can help monitor your storage conditions.

-• Power and Consistency: A consistent power supply is important to maintain the refrigerator's temperature.
-Learn about how to handle power outages in our guide on how long can a freezer go without power?
+• Power and Consistency: A consistent power supply keeps the refrigerator's temperature stable.
+Learn about handling power outages in our guide on how long can a freezer go without power?

 Storing Breastmilk in the Fridge